Capm96/Blog/content/blog/hidden-beauty.md

 **The division of adjacent Fibonacci Numbers gets infinitely closer to the Golden Ratio, (also illustrated as the symbol Ф, “Phi”)  or 0.618033…**

+### One of the relationships between Fibonacci and Ф

-For example, let us list the first ten Fibonacci Numbers:
+Let us list the first ten Fibonacci Numbers:

 F = {1, 1, 2, 3, 5, 8, 13, 21, 34, 55}